Executing offers

 Offer Logic

 The logic associated with an offer must be implemented through a makerExecute callback function.
-(See for SingleOrder type).
+(See data structures for SingleOrder type).

 function makerExecute(MgvLib.SingleOrder calldata order)